yohasebe/rsyntaxtree/docs/documentation.md

 - [Noto Sans Mono](https://fonts.google.com/noto/specimen/Noto+Sans+Mono): for latin and other basic Unicode characters in sans serif mono (semi-condensed)
 - [Noto Emoji](https://fonts.google.com/noto/specimen/Noto+Emoji): for emoji characters (the monochrome build; colour emoji fonts are not rendered by the PNG/PDF pipeline)

-Since 1.8.1, the scripts the gallery covers are named explicitly rather than left to the system's generic fallback: `Noto Sans Arabic` / `Noto Naskh Arabic`, `Noto Sans Hebrew` / `Noto Serif Hebrew`, and the Devanagari, Thai and Khmer faces of Noto Sans and Noto Serif.
+The scripts the gallery covers are named explicitly rather than left to the system's generic fallback: `Noto Sans Arabic` / `Noto Naskh Arabic`, `Noto Sans Hebrew` / `Noto Serif Hebrew`, and the Devanagari, Thai and Khmer faces of Noto Sans and Noto Serif.
 Where those fonts are installed, the same input renders the same way from one machine to the next.
 Mathematical alphanumerics (U+1D400–, such as the italic *v* of *v*P) are not named yet and still depend on what the system offers.

-### Using a Font of Your Own
+### Using a Font of Your Own (advanced, command line)

 The family chains above take precedence over whatever your system would pick by itself, which also means an Arabic or Devanagari font you prefer will lose to Noto.
 You can override any entry with a fontconfig alias — no change to RSyntaxTree is needed.
 For example, to render Arabic with Amiri, put this in `~/.config/fontconfig/fonts.conf` and run `fc-cache -f`: